outerbounds/ob-example-app/README.md

 To see this in action, run [the `ScalableFlow` example in the Getting Started section](https://docs.outerbounds.com/outerbounds/first-scale/).
 The flow will produce a dummy model, stored as an artifact `best`.
-Deploy `myapp` again to invoke `myapp.app_init` which load the artifact and serve it through the endpoint.
+Deploy `myapp` again to invoke `myapp.app_init` which loads the artifact and serves it through the endpoint.